FIWARE/tutorials.NGSI-v2/docs/edge-computing.md

 -   **Integrate FogFlow with WireCloud**: FogFlow has pitched in with different and versatile edge platform technology.
     WireCloud builds on cutting-edge end user development, RIA and semantic technologies to offer a next-generation end user centred web application mashup platform aimed at leveraging the long tail of the Internet of Services.
-For more on Fogflow and WireCloud, follow the [tutorial](https://fogflow.readthedocs.io/en/latest/wirecloudIntegration.html).
+For more on FogFlow and WireCloud, follow the [tutorial](https://fogflow.readthedocs.io/en/latest/wirecloudIntegration.html).

 ---